Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “Unified metadata architecture”

-Semantic definitions, operational signals, and temporal context live in a single graph-backed metadata layer.
-This removes silos between glossaries, lineage, quality metrics, and governance, and supports both human search and AI-ready retrieval at scale.
+Semantic definitions, operational signals, and temporal context live in a single graph-backed metadata layer, removing silos between glossaries, lineage, quality metrics, and data governance.

 Dynamic context assembly for AI